RammySekham/cassandra-postgres/DataModelling_PostgreSQL/README.md

       #

- - Use codeSample.py to query the data for analysis
+ - Use codeSample.ipynb to query the data for analysis
    #